eBay sued over will-not-recruit agreement with Intuit

 "We have already resolved any concerns that the DOJ had about our recruiting practices and believe the matter for Intuit is closed," said Intuit spokeswoman Diane Carlini.

-A spokesman for Whitman, who left eBay in early 2008 and now leads Hewlett-Packard Co, declined to comment.

-The suit, and similar legal issues involving other technology companies, highlight the intense competition for talent in Silicon Valley.
-It also shows how the search for talented employees can sometimes clash with relationships on the boards of top technology companies.

-The "handshake" agreement between eBay and Intuit was in effect from 2006 until 2009 or later, federal officials said.
+The "handshake" agreement was in effect from 2006 until 2009 or later, federal officials said.
 During that time, eBay's recruiting staff were instructed to throw away resumes that came from Intuit employees, the officials said.

-The policy was put in place to avoid an awkward situation in which eBay might have recruited Intuit staff while Cook was on the eBay board, according to a person familiar with eBay's stance on the case.

-In 2007, Apple Inc's Steve Jobs asked former Google Inc Chief Executive Eric Schmidt to stop trying to recruit an Apple engineer, a transgression that threatened one junior Google employee's job, according to a court filing earlier this year.
-At the time, Schmidt was an Apple board member.

 Federal antitrust enforcers have "consistently taken the position that these kinds of agreements are per se unlawful under the antitrust laws," said Joseph Wayland, acting head of the U.S. Justice Department's antitrust division.